EmreGunner/Leda-instagram-dm-tool/README.md

 ## 🎯 Overview

-**BulkDM** is a comprehensive SaaS platform designed to help businesses, creators, and agencies automate and manage Instagram direct messages at scale.
-With AI-powered features, multi-account support, and advanced campaign management, BulkDM streamlines your Instagram outreach and engagement.
+**Socialora** is a comprehensive SaaS platform designed to help businesses, creators, and agencies automate and manage Instagram direct messages at scale.
+With AI-powered features, multi-account support, and advanced campaign management, Socialora streamlines your Instagram outreach and engagement.

 ### Key Benefits